harshitha-p2004/Music-Player/README.md

 1. Open the `music-list.js` file located in the `js` folder.
 2. Copy the following code snippet:

-### javascript
+#### javascript code snippet
 {

   name: "Song Name",

   artist: "Artist Name",

-  img: "image-name.jpg", // Image file must be in .jpg format and located in the images folder.
+  img: "image-name.jpg", // Image file must be in .jpg format and located in the images folder

   src: "song-name.mp3"   // Song file must be in .mp3 format and located in the songs folder.

 }

 3. Paste the snippet inside the allMusic array in music-list.js.